Negotiating your Severance Package.

 Negotiating Under Pressure.

 You have every right to seek legal advice before signing the documents from your employer.
-Do not let the deadlines intimidate you or drive you into making poor decisions by leaving money behind.
+Do not let the deadlines intimidate you or drive you into making poor decisions.
+You will only leave money behind with hasty decisions.
 Make sure you control the agenda, here.
 Very few employers will refuse to negotiate beyond the deadline.
 It is not legally binding, especially if you have not received sufficient notice to seek legal advice.

 Calculation of Notice or Pay in Lieu.